 Most days, backpacks should weigh approximately 20 to 25 lbs as we only carry the day's snacks, water, clothing, etc. as needed on our acclimating hikes or summit climbs.
 The approach to high hut is the only exception.
 Then we may carry 45 to 50 lbs depending on the amount of group gear needed for the summit attempt.

 What is the pace like?

 We use an easy to moderate pace throughout the trip, depending on whether we are on an acclimating hike or on a summit climb.
-While the distances we cover on a daily basis are relatively short compared to a typical day spent hiking at home, the altitudes to which we travel are very high and the days of hiking and climbing are still challenging.
-Overall, our guides set a reasonable pace - at the appropriate speed to cover the distance we need to do that day without going too quickly or too slowly.
+While the distances we cover on a daily basis are relatively short, the altitudes to which we travel are very high and the days of hiking and climbing are still challenging.
+Overall, our guides set a reasonable pace - at the appropriate speed to cover the distance we need that day without going too quickly or too slowly.